jswidler/lockgit/README.md

-  init        Initialize a lockgit vault reveal-key  Reveal the lockgit key for the current repo unlock      Set the key for the current vault ls          List the files in the lockgit vault add         Add files to the vault commit      Commit changes of tracked files to the vault
+  init        Initialize a lockgit vault reveal-key  Reveal the lockgit key for the current repo unlock      Set the key for the current vault lock        Delete the key for the current vault ls          List the files in the lockgit vault add         Add files to the vault commit      Commit changes of tracked files to the vault